Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations: Non-perturbative corrections to the one-point correlation function

 The equation above admits a straightforward generalisation to higher-point correlation functions via iterative applications of loop insertion operators at distinct points (see \cite{eggls23} for an application in the context of JT gravity).
 However, these cases will not be our focus, as we are primarily interested in the one-point correlation function.

 The equation above enables a direct extraction of the non-perturbative ZZ-effects in the one-point correlation function from those in the free energy.
 Consequently, the final step reduces to computing explicit analytical expressions for free energy non-perturbative contributions.
+This has been fully understood in \cite{mss22}, and in what follows we review some of the associated results.